OliverCordingl1/to-time/README.md

 This is not intended to be as accurate as the official [to-time](https://www.npmjs.com/package/to-time) package is, as this is for generic use cases.
 Use the official branch if that is what you are after.

+*UNIT TESTS WERE NOT CARRIED OUT BEFORE UPLOADING*

 ## License
 MIT